 Employees who become disabled during their working life will be retrained in employment wherever possible and will be given the required assistance.
-The company is an equal opportunities employer and is opposed to any form of discrimination being practised against employees or applicants for employment.
+The company is an equal opportunities employer and complies with its obligations under the Equality Act 2010.
+The company promotes equal opportunities through its policies, procedures and practices in relation to recruitment, career development, promotion, training and re-training.